RR Patch

-Powers was one of the men charged with the mission of flying on atmosphere's edge, at altitudes that designers and military experts thought Francis Gary Powers third from left
+Powers was one of the men charged with the mission of flying on atmosphere's edge, at altitudes that designers and military experts thought made these planes invulnerable to Soviet air defenses.
+On July 4, 1956, the

-made these planes invulnerable to Soviet air defenses.
-On July 4, 1956, the U-2 first flew over the Soviet Union taking photos of Moscow.
+U-2 first flew over the Soviet Union taking photos of Moscow.
 The Soviet air defenses detected the flight but the U-2 flew too high for effective countermeasures.
 Later counter-spy efforts uncovered that Selmer Nielsen, a Soviet agent at the Bodo Air Base, routinely compromised the U-2 missions by turning over flight times and routes.
 In preparation for the Paris Summit Conference to be held on May, 16 1960, President Eisenhower ordered that no U-2 flights could take place after May 1, 1960.

-border at his assigned altitude and flipped the switches that would activate the reconnaissance cameras.
+On May 1st, 1960, Powers took off from an air base outside of Peshawar, Pakistan.
+He crossed over the Soviet border at his assigned altitude and flipped the switches that would activate the reconnaissance cameras.
 He stayed on course, maintained radio silence, and was about 1300 miles within the Soviet Union when there was a bright orange flash at his altitude of 70,500 feet.
 One of fourteen Soviet SAM-2 missiles fired by the military exploded near the fragile tail section of the aircraft.

 Everything appeared to be in order until the plane nosed down and wouldn't respond to the controls.
 A few seconds passed before Powers realized that the plane had been severely damaged.
 He thought about activating the destruct mechanism, but first had to prepare himself to use the ejection seat.
 The pilot had only 70 seconds after activating the destruct mechanism to get out of the aircraft.
 They were told to wait until the very last minute -- for obvious reasons.

-Knowing that the plane had not returned, and believing that my father had died in the crash, the public information office in Turkey released the first of many cover stories that an "unarmed weather reconnaissance aircraft" had vanished during a routine flight, and that the pilot had reported trouble with his oxygen equipment.
+Knowing that the plane had not returned, and believing that Powers had died in the crash, the public information office in Turkey released the first of many cover stories that an "unarmed weather reconnaissance aircraft" had vanished during a routine flight, and that the pilot had reported trouble with his oxygen equipment.
 Other cover stories and rumors soon followed.

 During this time, Powers was held in Lubyanka Prison where he was interrogated for 12 to 16 hours a day for 61 days.
 During his imprisonment, all kinds of misstatements, stories and cover-ups began appearing in the press.